shariqmunir99/Brick-Breaker/README.md

 About My Game:
 -----------------------------

-* The game's Interface consists of a mesmerizing menu, a thriving ball and a large number of colored bricks.
+* The game's Interface consists of a mesmerizing menu, a thriving ball, and a large number of colored bricks.

 * The goal of the game is to prevent the **ball** from crossing the screen's lower boundary whilst scoring as many points as the player can.

 * A Player is provided with 3 lives.
-Each time the ball misses the paddle on life is deducted and when lives reaches 0, the game ends.
+Each time the ball misses the paddle one life is deducted and when lives reaches 0, the game ends.

-* When the moving moving ball collides with player's paddle it gets **deflected** in the opposite direction and continues its motion until it collides with another surface.
+* When the moving  ball collides with the player's paddle it gets **deflected** in the opposite direction and continues its motion until it collides with another surface.

 * The game also consists of colorful bricks which at first glance do appear to be random but each color signifies the brick's **health**.